tanseanzy/mcdonaldsxbrainstation-hackathon/README.md

 # App created for the McDonalds x Brainstation 24 Hours Hackathon!

 This application should only be run and viewed in the viewport of a maximum width of 320px to simulate the size of a mobile application.
+Users will need to npm install the dependicies in the base file, and will then be able to use npm start to view the app.
+More detail instructions on how to run this application is as follows:

 # Getting Started with Create React App